 Other applicants should submit a satisfactory score on an internationally recognized test of English language proficiency: TOEFL (minimum score 94 internet-based with at least 19 for reading, 18 for Listening, 19 for speaking and 21 for writing) or IELTS (minimum score 7 overall, whilst at least 6,5 for reading, 6 for listening, 6 for speaking and 6 for writing).
 No other proficiency tests will be accepted, and absolutely no application will be considered without such a test certificate.

-Belgian students and Students with a degree from a Flemish university are exempted from the language test.
+Students with a degree from a Belgian university are exempted from the language test.

 Duration: 24 months, full time (with a part time option)

 Awarded degree: Master of Science in Sustainable Territorial Development

 Location of the programme: KU Leuven Faculty of Science.
 This is a jointly led programme by the Division of Geography & Tourism, and the Division of Ecology, Evolution and Biodiversity Conservation.